Open Now — 24/7 Plumbing

 5. Food Colouring Test

-Drop food colouring into the water tank to confirm if your toilet is leaking from the tank to the bowl.
+Drop food colouring into the water tank to confirm if your toilet leaks from the tank to the bowl.
 Wait for about 30 minutes without flushing.
 If colour appears in the toilet bowl, there’s a leak.
 This simple test helps identify if water inside the tank is seeping through.

 6. Check the Water Supply Line and Wax Ring

 If the previous steps haven’t revealed the source of the leak, inspect the wax ring beneath the toilet and the water supply line.
-A failed wax ring can cause leaks at the base, and a faulty inlet valve or fill valve might result in water leaking from the water tank.
+A failed wax ring can cause leaks at the base, and a faulty inlet valve or fill valve might leak water from the water tank.

 By systematically checking each component—including the flapper, gasket, and valves—and replacing them as needed, you can often fix a leaking toilet without professional help.
 Remember, it’s best to consult a plumber if you’re uncertain or uncomfortable performing these repairs.